Pre-Construction Planning & Budgeting

 MDI Custom Homes provides pre-construction planning and budgeting as part of its managed renovation and construction services.

-For projects that require permits, MDI Custom Homes pulls the permits under its general contractor license and manages inspections through final approval, using pre-construction planning to reduce risk and improve project outcomes.
+For permitted projects, MDI Custom Homes pulls permits under its general contractor license and manages inspections through final approval, using pre-construction planning to reduce risk and improve project outcomes.

 Pre-Construction Planning vs. Construction Phase